fluidself/fluidself.org/_books/psychology/the-willpower-instinct.md

 - **A willpower workout.** Exercise your self-control muscle by picking one thing to do (I will power) or not do (I won't power) this week, or keeping track of something you aren't used to paying close attention to.

-- **Find your "want" power.** When you find your biggest want power--the motivation that gives you strength when you feel weak--bring it to mind whenever you find yourself most tempted to give in or give up.
+- **Find your "want" power.** When you find your biggest want power—the motivation that gives you strength when you feel weak—bring it to mind whenever you find yourself most tempted to give in or give up.

 When we turn willpower challenges into measures of moral worth, being good gives us permission to be bad.
 For better self-control, forget virtue, and focus on goals and values.